-On October 23, 2017, a Medal of Honor will be received by a Green Beret medic whose actions over a three day period in 1971 made it possible for all but three of his men to survive a harrowing and very important mission into Laos.
+On October 23, 2017, a Medal of Honor will be received by a Green Beret medic whose actions over a four day period in 1971 made it possible for all but three of his men to survive a harrowing and very important mission into Laos.

 At the time, Gary Michael Rose was a Sgt. and the only medic for a 120-man Studies and Observation (SOG) team assigned with a multi-pronged task of going deep into Laos to distract the NVA and to draw significant numbers of their forces away from Hmong tribal battalions who were trying to retake southern Laos from the North Vietnamese as well as to gather information about NVA troop movements and to find and destroy whatever supply lines and or stores as they could.